Avik9/Sequitur-Algorithm/README.md

 that was not part of the specifications, it will adversely impact your grade in a significant way, so pay close attention.

-**Use the debug macro `debug` (described in the 320 reference document in the Piazza resources section) for any other program output or messages you many need while coding (e.g. debugging output).**
+**Use the debug macro `debug` for any other program output or messages you many need while coding (e.g. debugging output).**

 # Part 1: Program Operation and Argument Validation

-In this part, you will write a function to validate the arguments passed to your program via the command line.
-Your program will treat arguments as follows:
+In this part, I wrote a function to validate the arguments passed to the program via the command line.
+The program will treat arguments as follows:

-- If no flags are provided, you will display the usage and return with an `EXIT_FAILURE` return code
+- If no flags are provided, it will display the usage and return with an `EXIT_FAILURE` return code

-- If the `-h` flag is provided, you will display the usage for the program and exit with an `EXIT_SUCCESS` return code.
+- If the `-h` flag is provided, it will display the usage for the program and exit with an `EXIT_SUCCESS` return code.

-- If the `-c` flag is provided, you will perform data compression; reading uncompressed data from `stdin` and writing compressed data to `stdout`, exiting with `EXIT_SUCCESS` on success and `EXIT_FAILURE` on any error.
+- If the `-c` flag is provided, it will perform data compression; reading uncompressed data from `stdin` and writing compressed data to `stdout`, exiting with `EXIT_SUCCESS` on success and `EXIT_FAILURE` on any error.

-- If the `-d` flag is provided, you will perform decompression; reading compressed data from `stdin` and writing uncompressed data to `stdout`, exiting with `EXIT_SUCCESS` on success and `EXIT_FAILURE` on any error.
+- If the `-d` flag is provided, it will perform decompression; reading compressed data from `stdin` and writing uncompressed data to `stdout`, exiting with `EXIT_SUCCESS` on success and `EXIT_FAILURE` on any error.